 Example: Instead of seeing an unfamiliar phone number, patients will see your practice name (e.g., "CityClinic" or "DrSmith") when they receive appointment reminders or notifications.

-NOTE: If your practice sends SMS to Ireland, see here for more information.
+If your practice sends SMS to Irish numbers, see here for more information.

 To set or change the name that appears on SMS messages sent by your practice: